Ex-Goldman director goes to prison, still owes $13.9 million fine

 A three-judge panel of that court concluded that U.S. District Judge Jed Rakoff, who oversaw the criminal and civil cases, acted within his discretion in imposing that punishment.

-Seth Waxman, an attorney for Gupta, did not immediately respond to a request for comment on the ruling.
-SEC spokesman John Nester declined to make an immediate comment.
+Seth Waxman, a lawyer for Gupta, did not immediately respond to a request for comment.
+SEC spokesman John Nester declined immediate comment.

 A jury convicted Gupta in June 2012 of passing confidential information he learned from Goldman board meetings, including a crucial investment from Warren Buffett, to Raj Rajaratnam, the onetime billionaire founder of the Galleon Group hedge fund.